Koblenz to Saarburg

 End of tour:

 Your tour guide can assist you with purchasing tickets.
 You can take a transfer by minibus (a minimum of 4 people is necessary).
-Price is approximately € 75 per person.
-Limited space, reservation for the transfer required in advance, to be paid on spot.
+The price is approximately € 75 per person.
+Limited space, reservation for the transfer required in advance, to be paid on the spot.
 If you have brought your own bike, there will be an additional €15 charge.

-Alternatively, you can take the train back to your start point.
+Alternatively, you can take the train back to your starting point.
 The ride is approximately 1hr 45 mins, €30/person.
 Train tickets can be booked upon arrival at the train station.Climate

 Please check local conditions before your arrival.
 The Mosel region has a moderate maritime climate.
 This climate type is very favorable to all kinds of vegetation and its cooler temperatures especially conducive to grape growing.